ADLINK-IST/opensplice/docs/html/IDLPreProcGuide/_sources/modeslanguages.txt

 *TypeSupport*, *DataReader* and *DataWriter*, as well as C++ implementations and support code.
 The ORB pre-processor generates from the generated IDL interfaces the C++ specialized interfaces for that specific ORB.
-These interfaces are included by the application C++ code as well as the OpenSplice DDS generated specialized C++ implementation code.
-The application C++ code as well as the specialized C++ implementation code (with the support functions) is compiled into object code and linked together with the applicable OpenSplice libraries and the ORB libraries.
+These interfaces are included by the application C++ code as well as the Vortex OpenSplice generated specialized C++ implementation code.
+The application C++ code as well as the specialized C++ implementation code (with the support functions) is compiled into object code and linked together with the applicable Vortex OpenSplice libraries and the ORB libraries.

 |info|